This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Media kits are meant to be flexible working documents, so always have a standard media kit and then you can edit that based on who you’re pitching to.

 If I’m pitching a hotel in Bali I would talk about how much my audience loves content from Bali and include more tropical photos and examples of previous hotel collaborations.
-Or if I’m pitching a tour company in Norway I would, of course, include more outdoorsy photos and maybe link to my best tour or activity review post.
+Or if I’m pitching a tour company in Norway I would, of course, include more outdoorsy photos and maybe link to my best tour or activity review posts.

 Since your stats and demographics likely change as often as social media algorithms do these days, make sure to consistently update your media kit.
-I like to include somewhere when it was last updated just by including one line: Media Kit Sunshine Seeker November 2022.
+I like to include somewhere when it was last updated just by including one line: Media Kit Sunshine Seeker 2024.

 1. A short bio

-This is your chance to shine and capture the brand, hotel or destination’s attention.
-They will of course want to know more about the person that’s reaching out to them.
-Give them plenty of reasons as to why they should choose you over someone else.
+Give them good reasons as to why they should choose you over someone else.
 You want the brand to read your bio and think; yes, this blogger/influencer would definitely be a great fit for us!

 Tell them about yourself, where you are based, how long you have been doing this, what kind of content you create, your blog mission and what makes you special.
 And any other information you think potential partners would find interesting and useful.
 Just don’t be too salesy or write an entire essay.
-Keep it short, to the point and be personable!
-In my media kit templates, I have allotted two and three short paragraphs for the bio.

 2. Audience

-Related post: How I edit my travel photos + free Lightroom preset
+Read next >> How I edit my travel photos + free Lightroom preset

 3. Photos & colors